pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 The options for the `layout` property are:

-- `default` - Single terminal.
+- `default`: Single terminal.
-- `split` - Two terminals stacked above each other in ratio 60/40.
+- `split`: Two terminals stacked above each other in ratio 60/40.
-- `split/2` - Three terminals stacked above each other in ratio 50/25/25.
+- `split/2`: Three terminals stacked above each other in ratio 50/25/25.
-- `lower` - A single terminal is placed below any dashboard tabs, rather than being a tab of its own.
+- `lower`: A single terminal is placed below any dashboard tabs, rather than being a tab of its own.
 The ratio of dashboard tab to terminal is 70/30.
-- `none` - No terminal is displayed but can still be created from the drop down menu.
+- `none`: No terminal is displayed but can still be created from the drop down menu.

 When adding the `terminal` section, you must include the `enabled` property and set it to `true` as it is a required field when including the section.